suffolklibraries/sljekyll/about/index.md

 Our membership is drawn from [member organisations](/about/member-organisations/), community groups made up of people who want to support their library and have a say in how they are run.
 Each library in Suffolk works with local people to develop these member organisations.

+We run a supporters' scheme, [Suffolk Libraries Extra](/extra/).
+Individuals and local businesses can make an annual donation if they would like to get more involved and enhance the service we provide.
+All members of Suffolk Libraries Extra get a membership card and special newsletter, while those who sign up at Platinum level can attend our AGM and are acknowledged in our annual review.

 Member organisations elect [our board](/about/board-members/).

 [Contact us](/contact/).